+This chapter describes the key results of the analysis of the survey data gathered through online questionnaires.
+An invitation to participate in the survey had been sent to roughly 1000 principal investigators who were selected based on an informed sampling of the same number of research projects funded by the SNSF.

+The response rate amounted to 36 %, with female and male respondents, as well as researchers from all three scientific domains, being fairly representative of the sample.

+This chapter describes the methodology, presents the key results of the statistical analyses, and lastly offers a model to approximate the contribution of SNSF-funded projects to social innovation (SI).

 Methodology

-Selected The chosen methodological approach is the product of an extensive literature research and a series of discussions with experts on social innovation (SI).
+The chosen methodological approach is the product of an extensive literature research and a series of discussions with experts on social innovation (SI).
 The overall methodological approach is described in previous chapters.
 This section focuses on the detailed description of methods applied, assumptions made, and decisions taken regarding the analysis of the survey data.

 Almost all of the survey questions were posed to test specific hypotheses.
 While some served to test whether responses were statistically significantly different between scientific domains, others served to examine relations/correlations between different variables covered by the survey questions.